Parma, Tuscany and the Ligurian Sea

 - Visit a parmesan cheese producer and learn what it takes to make a wheel of the famous cheese

-- Make tracks on one of the prettiest sections of the Via Francigena pilgrim trail, complete with medieval stone bridges
+- Hike one of the prettiest sections of the Via Francigena pilgrim trail, complete with medieval stone bridges

-- Lazy day on the coast with boat trip to Portovenere and the Cinque Terre
+- Lazy day on the coast with boat trip to Portovenere or the Cinque Terre

 Terrain: Hilly terrain with some long days interspersed with easier days.
 Paved pilgrim trails, woodland and farm tracks

 We have graded this hike a Level 3.
 Some of our tours are more challenging than others, so see how we grade our hikes to make sure you choose the right one for you.
 If you are interested in this tour, then you might also like to take a look at Medieval Umbria, Northern Tuscany and Ravenna or Lucca, Volterra and the Island of Elba

 Borgo Casale: Boutique hotel nestled in the Romagnola hills, tastefully converted from a 15th century village